alonsovm44/tc-lang/README.md

 </p>

 ---
-> Disclaimer: For stage0, Tig uses AI codegen for the C core, for stage1 of self hosting, handwritten code only.
+> Disclaimer: For stage0, Tig can use AI codegen for the C core, for stage1 of self hosting, handwritten code only.
+See [contributing](CONTRIBUTING.md) for more info.
+> Note: see dogfood/ folder for some non trivial examples of Tig being used.

 Tig is a minimalistic systems programming language. 🦁🦁🦁

->Note: see dogfood/ folder for some non trivial examples of Tig being used.
-## What's New in v1.3.1 🚀
+## What's New in v1.3.2

-1. OS module for stdlib
-2. Multiple declarations within one line
-3. All data is public in Tig (no privacy keywords yet, `pub` eliminated)
-4. improved async runtime
+1. Added C compiler flags using --
+2. Added freestanding parameter to enable freestanding mode
+3. Multiple file linking support
+4. Added binary and hex literals
+5. removed old function syntax
+6. removed extern blocks
 And more... check Changelog for full change reports.

 ## Project Goals
-> Make the first usable systems language from Mexico.
+1. Make the first usable systems language from Mexico.
-> Explore the bare minimum of what a systems language must have to be usable, modern and ergonomic
+2. Explore the bare minimum of what a systems language must have to be usable, modern and ergonomic
-> Learn C and master Tig
+3. Learn C and master Tig
-> Make a useful contribution to CS and coders out there.
+4. Make an OS with it
-> Get a job
+5. Get a job

 ## Philosophy